 So, in light of the Brexit deadlock, we need a “Government of National Unity” according to the former UK Prime Minister Sir John Major (and others).
 But how do we get from here to there?
 He (and others) are pretty clear that a General Election would be divisive, time-wasting and pointless – not least since the two main parties are as divided amongst themselves as they are between one another.
 No clear “will of the people” is likely to emerge.

 The UK Parliament is sovereign – but do those who know of and respect this constitutional principle really understand how limited Parliament’s sovereignty is?
-Much has been said of parliamentary sovereignty in light of Brexit: by those who wish to leave the European Union to reestablish UK parliamentary sovereignty; but also by those who feel Parliament could wrest decision-making about how the UK actually leaves from Theresa May and her flailing Government.
+Much has been said of parliamentary sovereignty in light of Brexit: by those who wish to leave the European Union to reestablish UK parliamentary sovereignty; but also by those who feel Parliament could wrest decision-making about how the UK actually leaves from the flailing Government.

 In fact Parliament is not sovereign in the sense that the collective will of MPs and/or Peers in the House of Lords holds sway.
 It is parliamentary legislation that is, in effect, sovereign.
 In the traditional formulation “the Crown in Parliament” is sovereign, meaning legislation having passed its three stages in the Commons, Lords and Royal Assent will be recognised by the courts.
 And, for the most part, it is the Government that brings legislation to Parliament, not individual MPs or Peers (though there are exceptions: see below).

 One thing MPs can do is bring down the Government in a vote of no confidence.
 The assumption is that this leads to a General Election (under the Fixed-term Parliaments Act) – but there is also a useful traditional power for MPs to vote out the Government – and replace it without an election.
-This might be a handy ploy if there is enough cross-party opposition to Theresa May’s Brexit deal – though it would amount to a parliamentary coup.
-The implications are looked at below (subhead: Bringing down the Government).
+This might be a handy ploy if there is enough cross-party opposition the Government’s Brexit approach – though it would amount to a parliamentary coup.
+The implications are looked at below (subhead: Bringing down the Government) and here in mor detail: Government of national unity?
+Possibly.

-But generally in the great debate on May’s Brexit deal, Parliament has found itself somewhat constrained – hence some of the innovative procedural schemes that have come forward thanks to Dominic Grieve and others to allow backbenchers to “take back control”.
+But generally in the great Brexit debate, Parliament has found itself somewhat constrained – hence some of the innovative procedural schemes that have come forward thanks to Dominic Grieve and others to allow backbenchers to “take back control”.

 Here are some of what seem to this writer crucial exchanges during the third day of the Brexit High Court case R (Miller and Santos) v Secretary of State.
 They concentrate on exchanges between the judges in the case and the lawyers.
 The original runs to 160 pages.
 The digested version of the first day is here.
 And the second day is here.
 The links to the transcripts appear at the bottom along with quoted cases and comment.
 (Note, some page numbers are included; they come at the bottom of the relevant pages ie refer to the text above).
 A report on the Supreme Court case is here: What if Eadie was right?